Service Dog FAQs

 A:

-Yes.
-This is another more unique service we offer.
-We can test any dog for service dog aptitude.
-If your dog is right for the job, we can train him/her for you.
-More here: Service Dog Testing.
+This is another unique service we offer; we can test any dog for task aptitude.
+If your dog is well-suited for the job, we can train it for you.

 Q: